 Upstate

-Featuring a newly renovated space, SUNY College of Optometry at Upstate Medical University offers our same, high-quality education in a new location with a unique learning experience:
+Featuring a newly renovated space, SUNY College of Optometry on the campus of Upstate Medical University offers our same, high-quality education in a new location with a unique learning experience:

 *Inaugural class anticipated Fall 2027, pending final MSCHE approval